wp-plugins/mootools-collapsing-categories/readme.txt

 * exclude posts from  the categories general and uncategorized

-== Demo ==

-I use this plugin in my blog at http://blog.robfelty.com

 == CAVEAT ==

 Currently this plugin relies on Javascript to expand and collapse the links.